marksgraham/flip-sample-application/README.md

   - label (Any string is valid.
 The value will be stored against this label)
   - value
   Some constant values are provided under `FlipMetricsLabel` in `utils/flip_constants` but is not required to use these

+- `handle_metrics_event(self, event_data: Shareable, global_round: int, model_id: str)`
+  This method is for internal use only and is not to be called by the trainer.

 ### Import FLIP and call methods
 - Import the module: `from flip import FLIP`